johandahlberg/PiperWorkshop/tutorial.md

     cat  [your fasta file] | grep -v "^>" | awk 'BEGIN{a=0; c=0; g=0; t=0;} {a+=gsub("A",""); c+=gsub("C",""); g+=gsub("G",""); t+=gsub("T","");} END{print a"\t"c"\t"g"\t"t}' > [some output file]

 Create a new file called `MyAwesomeQScript.scala`, and open it in Scala-IDE.
 Copy the qscript above into the editor and see if you can add the new `CommandLineFunction` to the qscript.
+When you've

+**Process more than one file**<br/>
+In the example above we have so far only processed one file - in real life that's seldom the case.
+One way to allow multiple input files of the same type is to use import:

+    import org.broadinstitute.sting.queue.util.QScriptUtils

+And use a construct like this:

+    val fastaFiles = QScriptUtils.createSeqFromFile(input)
+    for(fastaFile <- fastaFiles) {
+        // Do something with the files
+    }

+See if you can use this method to run your CommandLineFunctions on all all the fasta files in the test data directory.

 **Adding a InProcessFunction**<br/>
 [TODO]